Harshaan-Chugh/intro-to-backend-pa5/README.txt

 Name: Harshaan Chugh
 NetID: hsc53

-Working Endpoint: <Put a working endpoint from PA 4 here (e.g. GET /api/courses/)>
+Working Endpoint: GET /api/courses/
-Your Server Address:
+Your Server Address: 34.86.17.5

 Questions:
 Explain the concept of deployment in your own words.